FrenzyByte/fluidfrenzy/_docs/fluid-modifiers.md

 Is used to add a displacement force to the simulation.
 There are several types of forces ranging from waves, splashes and whirlpools.

-- **mode** is the input mode of the modifier.
+- **mode** sets the input mode of the modifier.
     Options:
     - *Circle* - creates a force in a direction within a circular shape.
 This is useful for creating waves and pushing fluids around.
     - *Vortex* - create a force that moves fluids down with a distance-based falloff, creating a vortex/whirlpool-like shape.
     - *Splash* - creates a splash effect on the fluid surface.
 Pushes fluids in an outward direction from the center so that the simulation can move it back in, causing a splash effect.
-    - *Texture* - the red channel of this texture will be used as a height displacement.
+    - *Texture* - creates forces from a texture input.
+The red channel of this texture will be used as a height displacement.
 This can be used to create multiple fluid effects in one drawcall.
-- **Size** - the size of the modifier.
+- **Size** - adjusts the size of the modifier in world space.

-- **Direction** - The direction the applied force causes the waves to move in. `direction.x` is X in world space and `direction.y` is Z in world space.
+- **Direction** - is the direction the applied force causes the waves to move in. `direction.x` is X in world space and `direction.y` is Z in world space.
 - **Strength** - the height of the wave/splash, the depth of the vortex, or the strength to apply the supplied texture.
-- **Falloff** - changes the curve of the distance-based strength to fall off faster/slower when the distance from the center is greater.
+- **Falloff** - adjusts the curve of the distance-based strength to fall off faster/slower when the distance from the center is greater.
 Use this to create sharper/flatter wave/vortex shapes.
 Higher values mean a faster falloff.
+- **Texture** - the texture to use as an input into the outflow texture.
+Only the red channel is as a height used.

 <a name="fluid-modifier-waves"></a>
 ### Fluid Modifier Waves